 Is there an alternative to having a root canal?

 The only alternative to having a root canal procedure is extraction of the tooth.
-The missing tooth would be replaced with a bridge or implant.
+The missing tooth would be replaced with a bridge or dental implant.
 These procedures are more complicated, more expensive, and require more time to complete the plan of care.

 What happens after root canal therapy?